 G. Premium Payments for Medical Insurance

-- If an employee fails to return to work after a period of unpaid FMLA leave and the university has paid for maintaining health coverage, the university is entitled to recover the premiums paid unless the reason the employee does not return to work is due to (1) continuation of a serious health condition that would entitle the employee to FMLA leave, or (2) other circumstances beyond the control of the employee.
+- If an employee fails to return to work after a period of unpaid FML and the university has paid for maintaining health coverage, the university is entitled to recover the premiums paid unless the reason the employee does not return to work is due to (1) continuation of a serious health condition that would entitle the employee to FML, or (2) other circumstances beyond the control of the employee.
 An employee is considered to have returned to work after he or she has worked for a period of 30 calendar days.

 H. Record-keeping Requirements

-- Departments must keep copies of all notices and correspondence provided by employees requesting leave and of all notices and correspondence provided to employees regarding the FMLA leave.
+- Departments must keep copies of all notices and correspondence provided by employees requesting leave and of all notices and correspondence provided to employees regarding the FML.

-- All leave taken by employees under this policy must be designated in time keeping records as FMLA leave (full days and time less than full days).
+- All leave taken by employees under this policy must be designated in time keeping records as FML (full days and time less than full days).

-- FMLA records of employees who transfer to another department at the university within 12 months of FMLA use will be forwarded to the new department.
+- FML records of employees who transfer to another department at the university within 12 months of FML use will be forwarded to the new department.

 I. Confidential Medical Records

 Records and documents relating to medical certifications, recertification, and medical histories or genetic information of the employee or employee's family members should be maintained in separate files and treated as confidential medical records.
 These records do not go into the employee's personnel file.
 The medical information may be released only: